jooapa/jammer/README.md

-# Jammer — Play songs in cli with youtube and soundcloud support
+# Jammer — Play songs in cli with Youtube and Soundcloud support

 ![banner](https://raw.githubusercontent.com/jooapa/jammer/main/.github/img/jammer-banner.gif)

 ## Introduction

 Tired of opening up a browser or app to play music, and even then you can't play local files or songs from different sites?

 Jammer is a simple CLI music player that supports playing songs from your**local files**, **Youtube** and **Soundcloud**.